Eblakeiii/UFOs/README.md

 ![](static/images/UFO2.png)

-# Summary:
+# Summary
-Webpage contains a lot of info which can be overwhelming.
-The searchable filters allows user to view small chunks of the data.
+The completed webpage contains a vast amount of information, which some could find overwhelming.
+Adding the five searchable filters allows user to view small subsets of the data.

-The summary addresses one drawback of this webpage (2 pt) data in the table is all lower case and if user entered upper case, filter would fail.
+One drawback of the webpage is that the data in the table is in lower case.
+If a user entered 'CA' instead of 'ca', an error will occur as the JavaScript is case sensitive.
+The same would happen if a city was enter in proper casing (Seattle versus seattle).

-The summary addresses two additional recommendations for further development (4 pt) convert all entries to lower case to reduce errors
+To address the issue of the case senitivity of search fields, a recommendation is to convert all filter entries into lower case values as well as placing a date mask in the date field.
+This way, all text will be searched by lower case letters and user woulbe forced to enter the date correctly.

-add search feature to comment field.
+A second recommendation to further develop the webpage is to add search feature to comments field.
+It would offer additional functionality as well as an additional source of information.